-The Board is now discharging its final duties and subject to the outcome of one judicial review currently before the Courts the nature of the ongoing work of the Board is limited.
-The Board is working with a reduced staff of (currently) five civil servants who continue to carry out their work to the highest standards of the public service.
-The Board would like to express its appreciation to Ms. Mary O'Reilly, Acting Secretary to the Board and would also like to thank Ms. Sharon Moohan who acts as Solicitor to the Board.
-Ms. Moohan, along with Ms. Lucy Scaife B.L., and Mr. Fintan Valentine B.L., continued to provide legal advice to the Board throughout 2016.
+The Board is now discharging its final duties.
+The Board is working with a reduced staff of (currently) five civil servants.
+The Board would like to express its appreciation to the staff of the Board.
+The Board would like to thank Ms. Sharon Moohan who acts as Solicitor to the Board.
+Ms. Moohan, along with Mr. Fintan Valentine B.L., continued to provide legal advice to the Board throughout 2019.
+Mr. John A. Campbell, Solicitor was elevated to the bench as a District Court Judge on the 11th December 2019.
+The Board would like to congratulate Judge Campbell and thank him for his contribution, as a Board member, to the work of the Board over many years.